tdaron/ctml/README.md

 for the C programming language.

-CTML is macro-based as the objective is to provide a nice to use DSL inside of the C programming language. (however it does not hide anything of the control flow).
+CTML is macro-based as the objective is to provide a nice to use DSL inside of the C programming language.

 ## Features